Novattz/creamlinux-installer/README.md

 - **Game doesn't load**: Make sure the launch options are correctly set in Steam
 - **DLCs not showing up**: Try refreshing the game list and reinstalling
-- **Cannot find Steam**: Ensure Steam is installed and you've launched it at least once (Flatpak is not supported yet)
+- **Cannot find Steam**: Ensure Steam is installed and you've launched it at least once

 ### Debug Logs